LLNL/FPChecker/README.md

 CXXFLAGS += $(LLVM_PASS)
 ```

-This will tell clang where the FPChecker runtime is located.
+This will tell clang/LLVM where the FPChecker runtime is located.
 FPCHECKER_PATH is the where FPChecker is installed.

 2. Compile your code and run it.

 ## Expected Output

-When your applications begins to run, you should see the following, indicating that your application was instrumented by FPChecker:
+When your applications begins to run, you should see the following (this is only visible in the LLVM version):

 ```sh
 ========================================